Modifications

 Modifying a court order involves several key steps:

-• Filing a Motion to Modify: The petitioning party must file a motion with the court explaining the changed circumstances and requested modification.
+• Filing a Motion to Modify: The petitioning party must file a motion with the court explaining the changed circumstances and the requested modification.

 • Notification to the Other Party: The other party must be formally served and given an opportunity to respond.